Welcome to The Silk Journal — Where Japanese Heritage Meets the Modern Interior

 — The Renaras Atelier

-Visit our collection: renaras.com Follow on Pinterest: pinterest.com/renaras_atelier Follow on Instagram: @renarascom
+Visit our collection: discover the Japanese ceremonial silk textile paintings Follow on Pinterest: pinterest.com/renaras_atelier Follow on Instagram: @renaras.silk